morauszkia/coding-notes/git/commands.md

 ### Pull Requests

-On GitHub developers merge branches through pull requests, to avoid having broken code due to everybody pushing directly to main.
+On GitHub developers merge branches through [pull requests](./cooperation#pull-requests), to avoid having broken code due to everybody pushing directly to main.
 A Pull Request is a way to propose changes and letting others review them before merging into the main branch.

 When working on a team a good workflow is to make changes on a separate branch, push that branch to the remote, and then open a pull request.
 After the PR gets approved by another team mate, it can be merged into main.

+## HEAD and reflog

+To put it simply, `HEAD` is a reference to where you are currently, to the branch you are working on.

+`git reflog` prints the log of where `HEAD` was in previous steps.
+It logs switches between branches, commits, clones, etc. You can even recover changes that were lost due to the deletion of a branch.

+You can use `git cat-file -p` with the hash of the commit from the deleted branch, and follow the hashes of the tree, blob and file, and recover the contents of a deleted file.

+You can also `merge` a previous reference to the `HEAD`, e.g. `HEAD@{1}`

 ## Gitignore